patricktechyy/PIEPR/README.md

 ---

 ## Automated workflow (Pi → macOS inbox → session processing)
-Note: this will only work for macOS
+Note: this will only work for macOS (our apologies, a version for Windows may be developed in future iterations).

 If your Raspberry Pi is uploading trial videos to a folder on your Mac system (e.g., via `rsync`), you can run: